“Sure he was great, but don’t forget that Ginger Rogers did everything he did. . . backwards and in high heels.”

 In her later years, the bubbly, outdoorsy Rogers was slowed down by two strokes, confining her to a wheelchair.
 She died of congestive heart failure on April 25, 1995, at the age of 83.

 Although she is best remembered for her collaborations with Astaire, Rogers made 73 films, and is remembered for her saucy smile, sassy demeanor, and wisecracking characters.
-Tour our photo gallery above featuring Rogers’ 20 greatest film performances, ranked from worst to best.
+Tour our photo gallery featuring Rogers’ 20 greatest film performances, ranked from worst to best.